Kvieta1990/ornl-pd/doc/_build/html/_sources/data_tools/nomad.md

 - {ref}`addie_nom<addie_nom>`

     Run a local version of `ADDIE` for data reduction and post-processing.
 This local version is using the local conda environment under the name of [Dr. Yuanpeng Zhang](https://www.ornl.gov/staff-profile/yuanpeng-zhang) on Analysis cluster.

+(nom_cp)=
+- {ref}`nom_cp<nom_cp>`

+    > The data comparison routine for NOMAD, useful for comparing between two sets of measurements, panel by panel.
+Here, by 'panel', we mean the eight-pack of helium3 tube detectors.

+    The routine takes a single json file as the mandatory input, specifying all the needed input parameters.
+An example input json file is presented below,

+    ```json
+    {
+        "Data1": {
+            "Title": "Furnace2025A",
+            "Sample": "213940",
+            "VanadiumRod": "213943",
+            "EmptyContainer": "213942",
+            "EmptyInstrument": "213944",
+            "CalibrationFile": "/SNS/users/y8z/NOM_Shared/autoreduce/calibration/NOMAD_213940_2025-04-22_furnace.h5"
+        },
+        "Data2": {
+            "Title": "Furnace2025B",
+            "Sample": "223368",
+            "VanadiumRod": "223370",
+            "EmptyContainer": "223369",
+            "EmptyInstrument": "223372",
+            "CalibrationFile": "/SNS/users/y8z/NOM_Shared/autoreduce/calibration/NOMAD_223368_2025-08-27_furnace.h5"
+        },
+        "SampleName": "Diamond",
+        "EightPackIndex": "2-3",
+        "SaveDirectory": "EP_1-37_Furnace_2025A_2025B"
+    }
+    ```

+    where the `Data1` and `Data2` blocks specify the two sets of measurements to be compared, including the sample, vanadium rod, empty container and empty instrument runs.
+The calibration file for each set of measurements should also be provided with the `CalibrationFile` key.
+The `SampleName` key tells the sample name, `EightPackIndex` tells the program the index of eight-packs to process.
+Value can be given like `1, 3, 5`, `1-10`, or `1, 3-15` where the number connected by `-` will be expanded to a continuous range of integers.
+The `SaveDirectory` specifies the output directory and the path can be relative to where the program is executed.
+Also, we don't need to worry about creating the directory ourselves -- the program will create this output directory if it is not already there.

+    The program will output a single `HTML` file for each eight-pack which contains a series of comparisons, such as that between the raw sample, sample divided by vanadium, etc. The top part of each generated `HTML` file has a navigation with links leading us to the corresponding comparison.
+The plot included in the resulted `HTML` file is created with `plotly` and is `interactive` (i.e., we can zoom and pan on each plot).